 Zappos, for instance, made a move toward something called holacracy, which gets rid of centralized hierarchy by eliminating titles and bosses.
 However, employees began leaving in droves (taking the company up on its buyout option) because of confusion and dwindling motivation – after all, there was no career ladder to climb, reports The Atlantic.
 Whether the tide will turn for Zappos' experiment with holacracy remains to be seen.

-Creating and empowering smaller divisions with decision-making authority while retaining centralized corporate oversight may be a wiser move for most large companies.
+Creating and empowering smaller divisions with decision-making authority while retaining centralized corporate oversight may be wiser for most large companies.

 Startups might be too small to have much to decentralize, but it's never too soon to start planning how the structure will evolve as the company grows.
-Putting a plan in place before the company expands will ensure those tough decisions don't have to be made just when business is booming and new hires are coming on board.
+Putting a plan in place before the company expands will ensure those tough decisions don't have to be made just when business is booming and onboarding new hires.
 It's crucial to know where they fit in before they arrive.

-If you're considering changing your organizational structure, ask yourself how it should look as your company continues to expand.
+If you're considering changing your organizational structure, ask yourself how it should look as your company expands.
 Imagine how it might shift five or ten years down the road.
 You'll be more agile and able to seize opportunities when you're prepared to delegate well.